TREASURIES-U.S. bond yields fall on election uncertainty, stimulus bets scaled back

 US 10-year Treasury yield and electionhttps://tmsnrt.rs/3kYTqrJ

-(Reporting by Karen Pierog in Chicago, additional reporting by Dhara Ranasinghe in London and Stanley White in TOKYO; Editing by Kirsten Donovan)
+(Reporting by Karen Pierog in Chicago, additional reporting by Karen Brettell in New York, Ross Kerber in Boston, Dhara Ranasinghe in London and Stanley White in TOKYO; Editing by Kirsten Donovan and Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.